LukeGarnham/Stumps-and-Studs-MS4/README.md

 For products which have at least one attribute (either size, side, gender),  the structure in the basket_items list is:

 {'item_id': product_id, 'product': Product(object), 'details': [{'qty': quantity, 'size': size, 'side': side, 'gender': gender}]}

+The data structure allows for product details, quanities and where applicable, attributes to be unpacked in the basket page using Jinja.

 ## Features